FBI Transform in Gevrey Classes and Anosov Flows: Gevrey spaces of functions and symbols

 \begin{theorem}[\cite{Demailly-book-website}] Let $(X,\omega)$ be a weakly pseudo-convex K\"ahler manifold of complex dimension $d$.
 Let $\varphi$ be a $\mathcal{C}^\infty$ function from $X$ to $\R$.
 For every $x \in X$ denotes by $\lambda_1(x) \leq \dots \leq \lambda_d(x)$ the eigenvalues of $\textup{Ricci}(\omega) + i \partial \bar{\partial} \varphi$ and assume that $\lambda_1(x) > 0$.
 Then, if $f$ is a form of type $(0,1)$ on $X$, with $\mathcal{C}^\infty$ (resp. $L^2_{\textup{loc}}$) coefficients, that satisfies $\bar{\partial}f = 0$ and

 Then, there is a $\mathcal{C}^\infty$ (resp. $L^2_{\textup{loc}}$) function $r$ on $X$ such that $\bar{\partial}r = f$ and

 \end{theorem}

-\begin{remark} We refer to \cite{Demailly-book-website} for precise definitions and extensive discussions of the complex analytic notions that appear in the statement of Theorem \ref{thm:resoudre_lequation}.
-Let us mention however that $\mathrm{d Vol}$ denotes the Lebesgue measure associated with the Hermitian form associated with $\omega$ (this measure is identified with the volume form $\omega^d/d!$) and that $\textup{Ricci}(\omega)$ denotes the Ricci curvature of $\omega$. \end{remark}
+\begin{remark} We refer to \cite{Demailly-book-website} for precise definitions and extensive discussions of the complex analytic notions that appear in the statement of Theorem \ref{thm:resoudre_lequation} (see also, for instance, \cite{demailly_1982}).
+Let us just mention that $\mathrm{d Vol}$ denotes the Lebesgue measure associated with the Hermitian form associated with $\omega$ (this measure is identified with the volume form $\omega^d/d!$) and that $\textup{Ricci}(\omega)$ denotes the Ricci curvature of $\omega$. \end{remark}

 We want to apply Theorem \ref{thm:resoudre_lequation} with $X = \p{T^* M}_\epsilon$ and $\omega = \omega_{KN}$ (as defined in Remark \ref{rmq:Grauet_est_Kahler}).
 To do so, we will start by checking that: